 UK - Lima

 Take the short flight north to the city of Trujillo with it's fine colonial centre full of conquistador history.
-The town was founded in 1534 by Diego Almagro and retains a Spanish feel.
-The wide plazas are lined with elegant mansions featuring wrought-iron grills, wooden balconies and often pastel paint.
-Overnight at the Libertador which is ideally situated on the main square.
+The town was founded in 1534 by Diego Almagro and retains a unique Spanish feel.
+The wide plazas are lined with elegant mansions featuring wrought-iron grills, wooden balconies and many buildings are painted pretty pastel colours.
+Overnight at the Libertador Hotel which is ideally situated on the Plaza de Armas, main square.

 Accommodation: Libertador Trujillo